-While the service could be more friendly and personable, the tasty food, stunning red rock views, and breezy tree house like outdoor patio, make it one of your best bets on your Sedona vacation.
+While the service could be more friendly and personable, the tasty food, stunning red rock views, and breezy tree house syle outdoor patio, make it one of your best bets on your Sedona vacation.

 The Hideaway menu is pretty diverse with many casual Italian entrees like pizza and pasta.
 The owners call it "curious country Italian."
 Almost everything on the menu is homemade including the soup stock, the bread, the salad dressings, and the dessert.
 It was a bit of a wait for the food, however, we did not mind as it was fresh and delicious and we would much rather wait for home cooked food versus that out of the can/frozen!

 Out of the appetizers, the Garlic Cheese Bread Blossom is an absolute must-try.
 This was so good that we considered ordering another, however, the servings are pretty big here so we decided to wait until next time.

 The homemade minestrone soup, served with a side of mini grilled cheese, was so delicious: flavorful, without being too salty.
 We also tried out the Vegaterreanean salad (a filling & unique mixture of romaine, artichoke, basil, roasted red pepper, sun dried tomatoes, red onions, feta, cucumbers, and kalamata olives).
 It was very tasty and filling, although the waitress forgot to put the dressing on the side (as requested), and so it was a bit drenched.